Tabletop RPG advice for little dragons

 Druid 3 (any subclass)/Kensei Monk X

 We’re once again using the Kensei Monk for most of this build, but now we’re dipping into Druid.
 This does not gain a fighting style, but Druids do get a spell at level 3 that can serve as the cornerstone of this build: Heat Metal.
 You can lodge darts in an enemy, then cast Heat Metal on the dart to deal damage on that turn, and as a bonus action on subsequent turns.
-The challenge is that this takes 2 or even 3 rounds to really pay off, and a lot of encounters don’t have single enemies that last that long.
+The challenge is that this takes 2 or even 3 rounds to pay off, and a lot of encounters don’t have single enemies that last that long.

 This can be a difficult build to make work mechanically, in a character concept that’s already pretty convoluted, so don’t go into this thinking that this will be an easy character to run.
 Still, this is certainly an interesting concept if you’re wanting to try something different.